wp-plugins/wp-symposium-pro/readme.txt

 The core plugin includes member profiles, activity (wall), unlimited forums, friends and email alerts.

-Just add the plugin, click a button and you have your own social network, simple as that :)
+Just add the plugin, click a button and you have your own social network, simple as that. :)

 Incredibly compatible with themes and plugins.
 Find out more, including additional plugins for WP Symposium Pro, at http://www.wpsymposiumpro.com.